Skip to main content

 What should you do if you think you have pneumonia and RSV?

-See your primary care provider right away if you think you have RSV pneumonia.
-You may need treatments for RSV like oxygen, inhaled medications, or even intravenous medications to help you fight off the infection.
+See a healthcare professional right away if you think you have RSV pneumonia.
+You may need special treatments like oxygen, inhaled medications, or even intravenous (IV) medications to help you fight off the infection.

 Don’t wait for your symptoms to get worse if you’re at high risk for developing RSV pneumonia.
-Mild symptoms can progress quickly, so it’s best to seek care early on.
-Your healthcare professional may want to adjust any medications you’re already taking and test you for other respiratory illnesses like COVID-19 or influenza.
+Mild symptoms quickly get worse, so it’s best to seek care early on.
+Your healthcare team may want to adjust any medications you’re already taking and test you for other respiratory illnesses like COVID-19 or flu

 Can you stop RSV from turning into pneumonia?

-Abrysvo is also approved for people who are 32 to 36 weeks pregnant.
-The vaccine offers protection to the unborn baby.
+Abrysvo is also approved for pregnant women who are between 32 and 36 weeks.
+This vaccine offers protection to the unborn baby.
 Researchers have found vaccination reduces the risk of RSV hospitalization by 57% in a baby’s first 6 months of life.

 RSV vaccines for infants and children

-There are also injections to prevent RSV illness in children younger than 19 months.
+There are two types of injections used to prevent RSV illness in babies up to 19 months old: nirsevimab (Beyfortus) and clesrovimab (Enflonsia).
 But they’re not technically vaccines.
 They’re actually monoclonal antibodies that imitate the body’s natural immune system.

 The bottom line

-RSV often causes common cold symptoms.
-But RSV can also turn into pneumonia and cause more serious illness.
-Certain people have a higher risk of developing RSV pneumonia.
-These people include infants, people older than 65 years, and those with chronic heart and lung disease.
+RSV often causes cold-like symptoms, like mild cough, runny nose, and congestion.
+But RSV can also turn into a more serious illness, including pneumonia.
+Certain people have a higher risk of developing pneumonia from RSV, like babies, people older than 65 years, and those with chronic heart and lung disease.

 why trust our exports reliability shield